gskinnerTeam/flutter-stateful-props/README.md

 ```
 That's all you have to do!
 The `.duration` and `.vsync` values will always stay in sync with the Widget and Context, no `override` necessary, **no bugs possible**.
 All you have to do is remember to use `syncProp` instead of `addProp`, the `StatefulProp` will take care of the sync and the diff.

-### Use Case 3: Having to call setState all the time
+## Use Case 3: Having to call setState all the time
 This is a minor one in comparison to the others, but it does get pretty annoying after a while, and it can lead to bugs occasionally.

-Currently, anytime you want to update the view, you need to wrap your state change in `setState((){}))`, inevitably this begins to hurt readability, and you will either write a `function setFoo(value)` or encapsulate the variable with `get foo` and `set foo` accessors.
+Currently, anytime you want to update the view, you need to wrap your state change in `setState((){}))`, inevitably this begins to hurt readability, and you will either write a `function setFoo(value)`, use a ValueNotifier + Builder, or encapsulate the variable with `get foo` and `set foo` accessors.
 Either way it costs you a few lines and some wasted typing.
 No big deal with 1 field, but after 3 or 4, this gets pretty ugly and can begin to overwhelm your more important code.

 `StatefulProps` solves this in a very simple way.
 There are simple primitive Props, like `IntProp`, `BoolProp`, that act as `ValueNotifier` style objects that **call `setState` when they change**.
 This is very handy for storing a simple `isLoading` or `currentTab` value.
 To build the basic `CounterApp` for example, we can just use an `IntProp _counter` and do `_counter.value++`:
 ```dart